authelia/authelia/docs/content/roadmap/active/dashboard-control-panel-for-admins.md

 ---
 title: "Dashboard / Control Panel for Administrators"
 description: "Authelia Administrator Dashboard."
-lead: "A dashboard or control panel for administrators to adjust system settings is easily one of the most impactful features we can implement."
+summary: "A dashboard or control panel for administrators to adjust system settings is easily one of the most impactful features we can implement."
 date: 2024-02-01T07:02:53+11:00
 draft: false
 images: []